aprettyloner/aws-kubeflow-workshop/content/setup/portal.md

 ![Event Engine AWS Console](/images/event-engine-aws-console.png)

 Take the defaults and click on **Open AWS Console**.
 This will open AWS Console in a new browser tab.

+Double-check that your account name is something like `TeamRole/MasterKey` as follows:

+![/images/teamrole-masterkey.png]

+If not, please logout of your AWS Console in all browser tabs and re-run the steps above!